NorthernMan54/homebridge-alexa/README.md

 **Dec 9 - Resubmitted to Amazon for certification.**

+**Dec 20th - Certification certification failed for Japan and Mexico, see Issue #150**

 * Supports multiple homebridge instances running on your network.
 * Auto-discovery of multiple Homebridge's
 * Supports devices of homekit Service type Lightbulb, Outlet, Fan, Fan2, Temperature Sensor, Window Coverings and Switch.